Using mVISTA web-interface

 - save the result as a plain text file.

-Our web server also accepts annotations in the Sanger Centre's GFF format.
+Our web server also accepts annotations in GFF3 format.

 We recommend masking a base sequence to get better alignment results.
 You can submit either masked or unmasked sequences.
 If you submit a masked sequence and the repetitive elements are replaced by letters "N", select "one-celled/do not mask" option in the pull-down menu.
 We also accept softmasked sequences, where repetitive elements are shown as low-case letters while the rest of the sequence is shown in capital letters.
 In this case you need to select "softmasked" option in the menu.